eeschaminee/Data_Projects_Python/README.md

 # Data-Python

+Little projects with datasets from Kaggle to explore pandas, numpy, matplotlib and seaborn.
-Little data projects based on Dataquest projects
+(Based on projects from Dataquest)